oscardagrach/galaxy_s5_dev_tree_appended_bug/README.md

 ```
 Then we'd add our malicious zImage size to 0x2C into the zImage header, which will be 0xFE800030 as calculated later.

 Finally, we'll add our malicious device tree header length of 0x1800000 + payload to the header with an offset of 0x4 into it.
+My proof of concept for the G900V will be uploaded in the coming days.

+#### Conclusion
+While sometimes we make look more closely at something like the Android boot image header, other opportunities for vulnerabilities can live where we don't normally expect them.